 Feisty, ambitious and not to be messed with, REIN has certainly caused a stir with Europe’s male dominated EBM scene.
 A true Rebel Girl as suggested by one of the highlights from her self-titled debut 2016 EP, even within the inherent shouty nature of the genre and Joanna Reinikainen’s debut song ‘Can’t Handle Me’ effectively being a mission statement, things are ramped up to 11 on ‘I Don’t Get Anything But Sh*t From You’.
 She’s an artist to watch for sure…

 “COMPUTE is a synthpop-project with some dirt in it, an attempt to combine past, present and future in one single song, and a sparkling merge of melancholy and naive pop melodies.
-COMPUTE believes that every song should be a hit for someone, somewhere.
-Hopefully, that includes you”
+COMPUTE believes that every song should be a hit for someone, somewhere.”

 COMPUTE’s music can be described as really irresistible synthpop songs, full of brilliant multi-layered soundscapes, accompanied by strong beats, incredibly catchy melodies and vocals that are both fragile and powerful at the same time.
 The lyrics are also very personal, clever and original.
 Just like MARSHEAUX, she can do both cute little pop tunes, melancholic ballads and songs with harder danceable beats with the same ease.